sunny-kim-92/light-musings/content/posts/amici/amici.md

 <br></br>

-**Given that states filed on opposing sides on only 4 of the 28 cases, a negative co-morbidity score represents a particularly sharp divide in litigation this term.
-The following Sankey diagram displays states pairs with negative co-morbidity scores:**
+**Given that states filed on opposing sides on only 4 of the 28 cases, a negative net agreement score represents a particularly sharp divide in litigation this term.
+The following Sankey diagram displays states pairs with negative scores:**

 <sankey-chart></sankey-chart>